 Thierry (and Gayle) Duhamel’s account of moving to Belize

 Everything started by us setting up a “drop dead” date for our adventure to begin.
 Once that was done everything was planned accordingly.
 The selling of all vehicles and furnishings is a humbling experience at best.
 It was hard to see our hard earned material possessions being basically auctioned off to the highest bidder.
 If you can convince yourself that these are just material things and do not define you, it makes the process a little easier.
-We sold all furnishings and vehicles successfully.
+All our furnishings and vehicles were sold successfully.
 We kept our personal items like art and photos in a storage locker until we can bring them here.

-We brought a dog with us on this adventure and to everyone thinking of bringing a dog it is very doable, you just have to start early to have it completed in time.
+To everyone thinking of bringing a dog it is very doable, you just have to start early to have it completed in time.
 The pet will need every vaccination you can think plus a couple we had never heard of before.
 Our vet in Katy, TX was great and enlightened us just in time since we apparently needed a form stamped from a USDA vet.
-Of course the closest USDA office is in Austin.
-You will also need an import permit from BAHA (Belizean Animal Health Authority).
+Of course, the closest USDA office is in Austin.
+You will also need an import permit from Belize Agricultural Health Authority (BAHA).
 This should be your first step as this took us three weeks to get.
 To be more specific it took 2 weeks to get hold of someone and 1 week to get the import permit.
 Once you get the whole lot of paperwork everything goes smoothly, at least it did for us.
 As I’m sure everyone has read somewhere there are 2 airlines flying into San Pedro, Maya Air and Tropic Air.
 We chose Tropic Air and it was the right decision for us.
-They were very accommodating and helpful in getting our dog from customs, through check in and then onto the plane.
+They were very accommodating and helpful in getting our dog from customs, through check-in and then onto the plane.